 As mentioned in our FAFSA FAQ #1 Video, FAFSA stands for “Free Application for Federal Student Aid.”
 By filling out the FAFSA, your child becomes eligible to receive Federal student aid in the form of loans, grants, work-study programs.

 College is expensive these days, and these federal aid programs are designed to help families reduce the cost of attending college.
 Families that are in need can qualify for what’s called a GRANT, which is a form of financial aid the student doesn’t have to pay back (free money!).

 Additionally, filling out the FAFSA opens the door to obtaining Federal student loans, which tend to be cheaper than private student loans and qualify for loan forgiveness programs.
 Obviously, you want to be careful having your child take out student loans, as they can become a crushing burden for them after they graduate.
 But these Federal loans can help bridge the gap between money saved up to pay for college and the ultimate cost of sending your child to college.

 Who Should Fill Out The FAFSA?

 In short, everyone.
 Many parents fall into the trap of assuming they earn too much money or have too many assets to qualify for any form of Federal student aid.
 That may end up being the case for you, but filling out the FAFSA is important nonetheless for a number of good reasons:

 - Many schools that issue merit-based awards require the applicant to have completed the FAFSA form;

-- If your child needs access to Federal student loans, or if you as the parent need access to Parent PLUS loans to help pay for college, you need to fill out the FAFSA;
+- Does your child need access to Federal student loans, or if you as the parent need access to Parent PLUS loans to help pay for college, you need to fill out the FAFSA;

 - If you encounter a job loss or sudden change of income, you can ask the school to reexamine your eligibility for financial aid – but only if you already have a completed FAFSA on file;